JianxinMa/v9.js/doc/debugger.md

 Therefore, we need to the OS to:
 - Change the `exec` implementation.
 Load `/bin/ls` directly, rather than ask `/bin/c` to run `/bin/ls.c`.
 We will provide the `/bin/ls` binary program by using a cross-platform compiler to compile `ls.c` in advance.

+Hint: When you first `c -o hello hello.c` in the shell and use `./hello` to run the program, the OS does load the `./hello` binary program directly.
+This is differnt from excuting `ls`, `cp`, etc.

 ## Support from Compiler

 Compilers are required to generate necessary symbolic information for debugging support.